oakmad/docudbploy/README.md

 ## Project setup

-In yur project directory run:
+In your project directory run:

 ```
 docudbploy init